What Are the Probate Laws in Kansas When You Die Without a Will?

 - The decedent is survived by descendants and no spouse: The deceased person's descendants will inherit his entire probate estate per stirpes.

-"Per stirpes" means each heir takes by representation -- the deceased parent is represented by his children for purposes of settling the estate.
+"Per stirpes" means each heir takes by representation: his children represent the deceased parent for purposes of settling the estate.
 For example, if the decedent had a spouse, one child, and two grandchildren, but his child is no longer living and is the parent of his grandchildren, the grandchildren would each receive half of their deceased parent's one-half share or 25 percent of the estate each.

 When the Decedent Is Not Survived by a Spouse or Descendants